20 Activities Of Diversity And Inclusion In The Workplace

 7. Mini Events

-Such discussions on various topics appreciating diversity in the workplace encourage participants to ask questions and share feedback which can inspire others to speak up for their own rights.
-Such opportunities can generate interesting and open conversations which are true diversity and inclusion efforts.
+Such discussions on various topics appreciating diversity in the workplace encourage participants to ask questions and share feedback, inspiring others to speak up for their rights.
+Such opportunities can generate interesting and open conversations, which are true diversity and inclusion efforts.

 8. Follow The Diversity Calendar

 If your workplace is rich with diversity, why celebrate just Christmas?
 Keeping track of only the standard holidays can disturb the sense of belonging for many others.
 An extensive and interactive diversity calendar can reap the best benefits of diversity.